 Sole Fetish

-An erotic focus on the underside of the foot — the sole — and especially its texture, wrinkles, and lines.
-A narrower expression of foot partialism, it is closely tied to the popular "wrinkled soles" community and search term.
+Sole fetishism is an erotic focus on the underside of the foot (the sole), especially its texture, softness, and the wrinkles and flex-lines that appear when the foot bends.
+A narrower form of foot partialism tied to the popular "wrinkled soles" search term.

 - Prevalence